Kevin002023/pands-project/README.md

 Making the labels bold = https://www.includehelp.com/python/bold-text-label-in-plot.aspx#:~:text=The%20command%20fontweight%3D'bold,or%20label%20in%20figure%20bold.

-Multivariage analysis = looks at a number for different variables and the relationshipt betwween them.
+Multivariate analysis = looks at a number for different variables and the relationshipt betwween them.
 - scatter pltos

 ScatterPlot